KSAH-42/RabbitOM/README.md

 * Handle large streams like 50 MBits/seconds without any crashs
 * Force the creation of ports used for receiving packets in case if the ports are temporaly used by some applications

-After recfactoring the client, the rtp layers which already exists will be added, for a next version.
+➡️ The rtp classes which already exists, will be added, for the next version.

 # How to receive raw rtp packets using the rtsp client ?